Skip to content

 Strengths: Custom software, Crypto Assets, Digital Lending, Enterprise, Neobanking, Payments.

 Ukraine has a large and resilient IT industry serving global markets.
-With strong engineering skills, affordability, and unique skills in AI and Cyber, Ukraine will become a key centre for Fintech in Europe.
+With strong engineering skills, affordability, and unique capability in AI and Cyber, Ukraine will emerge as a centre for Fintech in Europe.

 payments in UK